Manuelshub/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - `3-until_best_school`: This bash script displays "Best School" 10 times using the until loop.

+- `4-if_9_say_hi`: This bash script displays "Best School" 10 times, but for the 9th iteration,displays "Best School" and then "Hi" on a new line.

 ## Usage

 1. Clone the repository: